HeithemLejmi/Making-Your-Java-Code-More-Object-oriented/module-1_Rendering-Branching-over-Boolean-Flags-Obsolete/README.md

 - The **Consumer Interface** is a part of the **java.util.function** package which has been introduced since Java 8, to implement **functional programming** in Java.

 - **Consumer** represents **a function which takes in one argument and produces a result.** However these kind of functions don’t return any value.
-In the example below, the **Consumer** represents the function **addToBalance** that takes one argument **BigDecimal** (which is the argument of the represented function: **addToBalance**) and it returns no value (we only call it like this: **addToBalance.accept(amount)**)
+In the example below, the **Consumer** represents the function **addToBalance** that takes one argument
+  **BigDecimal** (which is the argument of the represented function: **addToBalance**) and it returns no value (we only call it like this: **addToBalance.accept(amount)**)

 - The Consumer interface has the following function **.accept()**:

-    - accept(): This method accepts **one parameter** and performs the operation on the given argumentdoes not return any value (in this example: it accepts one argument : **amount** of type **BigDecimal**, and it performs the operation **addToBalance** on this argument **amount**)
+    - accept(): This method accepts **one parameter** and performs the operation on the given argument, and it does not return any value (in this example: it accepts one argument : **amount** of type **BigDecimal**, and it performs the operation **addToBalance** on this argument **amount**)